-Every camera needs a standard zoom lens for everyday all-round photography.
+Every photographer needs a standard zoom lens for everyday all-round photography.
 Most cameras are sold with an inexpensive ‘kit’ lens, but some can be bought ‘body only’ for people who already have a lens or want to choose a better quality lens separately.
 Kit lenses typically have a 3-5x zoom range that goes from a wideangle view to a mild telephoto effect, but an even longer zoom range can be useful when you need extra versatility – as in travel photography, for example.
-On an APS-C format camera they will typically be an 18-55mm f/3.5-5.6 lens, and on a full frame camera you might get a 24-70mm f/2.8.
 Cheaper lenses have a variable maximum aperture (it goes down when you zoom in) but more expensive ones have a fixed maximum aperture that doesn’t change.
 The best standard zoom lenses offer better quality, a faster aperture or a longer zoom range.
 For maximum zoom range you can get a superzoom lens.
 These are big and heavy and the quality isn't always great, but they can make some of the best lenses for travel.

 A telephoto is usually the first choice for anyone buying their first extra lens.
-For an APS-C camera this might be a 55-200mm f/4-5.6 lens, for example, or on a full frame camera you might get a 70-300mm f/4-5.6.
+They let you zoom in on distant subjects and are ideal for sports or wildlife photography.
 As with standard lenses, cheaper lenses have a variable maximum aperture, and it’s the price you pay for low cost and light weight.
-The best telephoto lenses aimed at pro or enthusiast photographers might go for a heavier and more expensive 70-200mm f/2.8 aperture.
+The best telephoto lenses aimed at pro or enthusiast photographers might go for a heavier and more expensive 70-200mm lens with a constant f/2.8 aperture.

-If you’re interested in travel and landscape photography, one of these could actually be much more useful than a telephoto.
+If you’re interested in travel and landscape photography, an ultra-wideangle could prove much more useful than a telephoto.
 They offer a much wider angle of view than a regular standard zoom and they are great for interior shots, wide landscapes and tall buildings.
 An ultra-wideangle zoom will give you a little more flexibility, but it’s also possible to get ultra-wideangle prime lenses – these may give you a wider maximum aperture, better edge to edge image sharpness and less distortion.

 You may also encounter fisheye lenses.
 These are a special case!
 Fisheye lenses capture an even wider angle of view than ultra-wideangle lenses, but give up on attempting to render straight lines as straight.
 As a result, you get a very strong curved distortion effect near the edges of the frame that’s all part of the characteristic ‘fisheye’ effect.
-The most useful are ‘full frame’ fisheyes (not to be confused with full frame cameras and lenses) which fill the full image area with this distorted image.
-You can also get less useful ‘circular’ fisheyes which produce a circular image in the center of the frame, while the rest is black.
-Most fisheye lenses are prime lenses, but there are a couple of fisheye zooms.
+These are pretty specialized lenses and not for everyone.

 Portrait lenses are really popular.
 These are prime lenses with a focal length of 85mm or thereabouts which have a maximum aperture of f/1.8, f/1.4 or even f/1.2.
 The longer focal length means you stand further back and this makes faces looking more natural.
 The wide maximum aperture produces very shallow depth of field so that you can throw the background completely out of focus.
-On an APS-C camera, a 50mm lens will give you an effective focal length of 75mm, which is close enough to the 85mm portrait ‘standard’ to produce a similar effect.

 Macro lenses are made for ultra close up photography.
-These are invariably prime lenses and they focus much, much closer than a regular lens.
-You don’t need a zoom here because you change the size of the subject simply by moving closer or further away.
+These are invariably prime lenses – you don’t need a zoom here because you change the size of the subject simply by moving closer or further away.
 A prime lens also gives the best quality for detailed subjects at ultra-close distances.
 Macro lenses come in different focal lengths – generally, a longer focal length is better because it means you don’t have to get quite so close to your subject and perhaps scare it away or cover it with your own shadow.

 Tilt shift lenses (or 'perspective control' lenses) are a special case!
 They are used mainly by commercial and architectural photographers.
 They have complex adjustments which enable you to shift the lens vertically or horizontally relative to the camera and this can be used to capture tall buildings, for example, without having to tilt the camera and introduce converging verticals.
 The tilt movement is used to control the plane of sharp focus with nearby objects – it’s especially useful where your subject is on an angled plane rather than perpendicular to the camera.
-Tilt-shift lenses are expensive and complex to use, so they are rather specialized – but there are some cheaper ‘shift’ lenses designed for a creative ‘art’ effect (see below).
+Tilt-shift lenses are expensive and complex to use, so they are rather specialized.

 What camera do you have?